ajit-jain/wallet-notifications-service/README.md

 ```shell
 $ npm run typeorm migration:run
 ```
-**Note:** Server should be in running state while running this command.
+**Note:** Server should be in the running state while running this command.

 ## Test